bioCodeGroup/biocodegroup.github.io/pages/charlotte.md

 <br>
 <b> My PhD work </b><br>

 <br>
 <b> My current BCG work</b><br>

+Currently, I use Mathematica and ImageJ to analyze images.
+I write macros in ImageJ to post-process raw images from my lab's home-made single-molecule microscope and to do do simple analyses.
+For single particle tracking and intensity analyses and making plots and charts, I use Mathematica scripts.

-Currently I am practicing coding in python to use for eventual data science projects.
+I am practicing coding in R and python to expand my coding toolkit for future data science projects.

 <br>
 <b> Random facts </b>